 If the surfaces are lubricated by inserting a film of liquid between them, their irregularities are covered up by the film and they can slide fairly easily.

 The most common lubricants are oils and grease, but graphite, a solid, is also important.
 Graphite is a form of carbon in which the atoms are arranged in layers.
-Neighbouring layers can slide over each other with very little friction.
+Neighboring layers can slide over each other with very little friction.

 When a sled is pushed over ice, the pressure under the runners melts the ice so that the sled actually lubricates itself with a thin film of water as it slides along.